openlattice/openlattice-help-site-old/faq.md

 ### Are there any sample datasets that I can use to test the platform?

 Yes.
-We created sample datasets to help you explore features of the Loom platform:
+We created sample datasets to help you explore features of the OpenLattice platform:

 {% include sampledata.html %}

 To access the sample datasets, visit the **Catalog** and search "sample".
-Everyone with a Loom account can **Read** and **Link** the sample datasets and their properties.
+Everyone with a OpenLattice account can **Read** and **Link** the sample datasets and their properties.

 {% include related.html
   content="